Language Translation

 Commissioners

-Ms. Bradley serves as an Indiana Arts Commissioner, Fort Wayne Public Arts Commissioner, board member of the Fort Wayne Allen County Airport Authority, and advisory committee member of Input Magazine.
-She is a proud alumna of Howard University's College of Engineering, Architecture, and Computer Science; the Detroit Revitalization Fellows; Fort Wayne’s Forty under Forty; and Virginia Society AIA’s Emerging Leaders in Architecture.
+Réna is secretary of the Indiana Arts Commission and a board member of the Fort Wayne Allen County Airport Authority, the Fort Wayne Urban League, and Creative Women of the World.
+She is a proud alumna of Howard University's College of Engineering, Architecture and Computer Science; the Detroit Revitalization Fellows; and Virginia Society AIA's emerging leaders in architecture.

 Azizi Arrington-Slocum, Terre Haute

-Azizi Arrington-Slocum is the Associate Professor & Program Coordinator of Interior Architecture Design at Indiana State University.
+Azizi Arrington-Slocum is the Chair of the Department of Built Environment and a Professor of Interior Architecture Design at Indiana State University.
 Prior to her work at ISU she served as a project manager at Johnson Peterson Architects in Tallahassee, Fla., and as an adjunct professor at Florida A&M University and Tallahassee Community College for five years.
 She is a licensed architect and registered interior designer.
 Her research interest focuses on relationships between architecture/design and the arts.
 She has volunteered as a Girl Scout Brownie Troop leader and received the Community-Based Learning and Scholarship Award from Indiana State University in 2011.

 Chad Bolser, Richmond